h3nd3r/nutrition_pro/README.md

 # NutritionPro aka "What's For Dinner?"
 Chat Application

 This Chainlit-based application serves as an nutrional assistant, leveraging various large language models (LLMs) to provide support in recommending nutritionous suggestions for what to eat for dinner.
-It includes features for FRE input, tracking past conversations, and adaptive responses.
+It includes features uesr_info input, tracking past conversations, and adaptive responses.

 ## Features